dolittle/Documentation/Documentation/documentation/getting_started.md

 ## Add a new repository to the main Documentation repository

+This guide teaches you how to add a new repository to the Dolittle documentation [structure](./structure) and how to keep dolittle.io synchronized with the changes.

-You'll have to start by cloning the [Documentation repository](https://github.com/dolittle/Documentation), which has sub modules:
+Start by cloning the [Documentation repository](https://github.com/dolittle/Documentation) and its submodules:

 ```shell
 $ git clone --recursive https://github.com/dolittle/documentation